 11. Have Tea With a Stuffed Animal

 I love solo travel and everything that comes with it, including having meals at restaurants by myself, but I know a lot of people feel uncomfortable eating out by themselves.
 If you’re one of those people, Japan gets you.
-At Moomin House Cafe, you can request to have a huge stuffed animal placed in the chair across from you at the table so that you don’t have to eat alone.
+At Moomin House Cafe, you can request to have a life-size stuffed animal placed in the chair across from you at the table so that you don’t have to eat alone.
 Voila!

 12. Eat Ramen In Solitude

 Another solution to having to eat out alone in Japan is to sit in your own cubby and have ramen delivered to you through a cubby door, so you know no one is judging you for eating out alone because you literally don’t have to talk to a single person from the time you walk in the door to the time you walk out after eating your piping hot bowl of ramen.
-You can find these cubby holes at Ichiran, which was one of my favorite ramen shops in Tokyo.
+You can find these cubby hole ramen setups at Ichiran, which was one of my favorite ramen shops in Tokyo.

 13. Get a Beer From a Vending Machine